-Our AirVantage business unit provides solutions and services that allow system integrators, enterprises and telecom operators to accelerate the deployment of complete M2M solutions for managing remote equipment and assets.
+Our AirVantage business provides solutions and services that enable solution providers, OEMs and telecom operators to accelerate the deployment of complete M2M solutions for managing remote equipment and assets.
 These solutions are based on tools that facilitate the development and delivery of applications that are hosted on our AirVantage services platform.
 Our services platform is scalable, secure and compatible with a broad range of available wireless equipment.